 - Take your career in exciting, rewarding directions

-The Faculty of Information Technology is in the top 70 in the world for computer science (2018 QS global rankings).
-We have over 130 academics working in Human-Computer Interaction and Creative Technologies, Artificial Intelligence and Language Technologies, Data Science and Machine Learning, Cybersecurity, and Organisational and Social Informatics.
+The Faculty of Information Technology is in the top 60 in the world for computer science (2019 QS global rankings).
+We have over 130 academics working in Human-Computer Interaction and Creative Technologies, Artificial Intelligence and Language Technologies, Data Science and Machine Learning, Cybersecurity, and other core areas of Computer Science.
 Our growth has accelerated rapidly this past year, including establishing new groups in HCI, Human-Centred AI, Spoken and Multimodal Dialogue, Assistive Technologies, Artificial Intelligence, and Digital Health—led by international leaders in the field Sharon Oviatt, Phil Cohen, and Patrick Olivier, and others.

 We are inviting an outstanding Research Associate to join our world-class team in Human Computer Interaction and Human-Centred AI.
 The position is a three-year fixed-term appointment at Level B in the area of multimodal interfaces and behaviour analytics.
-The applicant will join a rapidly growing multidisciplinary group with expertise in mobile and multimodal-multisensor interfaces, wearable and contextually-aware personalized interfaces, agent-based conversational interfaces, data analytics for predicting user cognition and health status, human-robot interaction, brain-computer and adaptive interfaces, education and health interfaces and related topics in human-centred interfaces.
+The applicant will join a rapidly growing multidisciplinary group with expertise in mobile and multimodal-multisensor interfaces, wearable and contextually-aware personalised interfaces, conversational interfaces, data analytics for predicting user cognition and health status, human-robot interaction, education and health interfaces and related topics in human-centred interfaces.

 The focus of your role will include research on predicting user cognition and/or health status based on analysis of different modalities (such as speech, writing, physical activity patterns, gaze, bio-sensors, etc.) during naturally occurring activities.
 These analyses will involve exploring predictive patterns at the signal, activity pattern, lexical, and/or transactional levels.

 The preferred candidate would be an energetic and innovative researcher with a strong publication record who is interested in pioneering in emerging research areas.
-The candidate should have completed a PhD in computer science, engineering, information sciences, cognitive or linguistic sciences, and have a deep interest in developing new technologies to identify and facilitate users’ cognitive and health status.
-The candidate ideally would have completed 2-4 years of postdoctoral research, would have strong methodological skills, and be interested in using their research findings to develop personalized and adaptive interfaces that promote users’ learning, performance, and/or health.
+The candidate should have completed a PhD in computer science, engineering, information sciences, cognitive or linguistic or health sciences, and have a deep interest in developing new technologies to identify and facilitate users’ cognitive and health status.
+The candidate ideally would have research beyond the PhD; would have strong methodological skills; and be interested in using their research findings to develop personalised and adaptive interfaces that promote users’ learning, performance, and/or health.

-Professor Sharon Oviatt, Director of HCI and Creative Technologies, is the supervisor.
+Professor Sharon Oviatt is the Director of Human-Centred A.I.
 She is an ACM Fellow and international pioneer in human-centred, mobile and multimodal interfaces.

 Experimental Labs and Design Spaces

-Melbourne Area: Melbourne recently has been rated the #1 city worldwide for quality of life (see Economist & Guardian, http://www.economist.com/blogs/graphicdetail/2016/08/daily-chart-14 and https://www.theguardian.com/australianews/2016/aug/18/melbourne-wins-worlds-most-liveable-city-award-sixth-year-in-a-row), with excellent education, healthcare, infrastructure, low crime, and exceptional cuisine, cultural activities, and creative design.
-The regional area is renowned for its dramatic coastline, extensive parks, exotic wildlife, and multiple surrounding wine regions.
+Melbourne has recently been rated the #2 city worldwide for quality of life (see Economist & Guardian), with excellent education, healthcare, infrastructure, low crime, and exceptional cuisine, cultural activities, and creative design.
+The regional area is renowned for its dramatic coastline, extensive parks, exotic wildlife, and the Yarra Valley wine region.